Competitor brand bidding - how to protect your brand

 If your brand is well known enough to gain a good volume of searches, your brand keywords will likely be an essential source of low-cost clicks from users with immediate conversion intent.
 They are looking for you specifically, so this traffic is among the most valuable to capture and safeguard.

-In particular, if you use the Google Ads Last Click attribution model (most advertisers do,), your brand campaigns will have a tremendous influence on your account’s overall performance.
+In particular, if you use the Google Ads Last Click attribution model (most advertisers do, but should they?), your brand campaigns will have a tremendous influence on your account’s overall performance.